AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

 ### Enemies/Obstacles

-All enemies in the **Run and Gun Level** derive from a **base `Character` class**, which is extended by a **base enemy class**.
+All enemies in the **Run and Gun Level** derive from a **base `Character` class**, extended by a **base enemy class**.
 This allows for shared behaviors across enemies while enabling specific features for each type.

 #### General Enemy Features

 - **Collision Layers**:
-  Enemies are assigned their own collision layer to prevent them from interacting with each other, ensuring only player-enemy interactions result in damage.
+  Enemies are assigned their collision layer to prevent them from interacting with each other, ensuring only player-enemy interactions result in damage.

 - **Damage Through Collision**:
    Enemies can deal damage to the player through **physical collision**.
 This is handled using an `Area2D` trigger on both the player and enemy, which communicates with the **HealthManager** script to reduce health accordingly.